KristiyanGochev/-React-Material-UI/routtest2/README.md

 5. Create JSON file:`store.json` and include some data in it
 6. Run the json-server by using the following command : `.\node_modules\.bin\json-server --watch store.json --port 4000`

-###Note: if you use just json-server --watch store.json the json server will not be recognized
+  ### Note: if you just run `json-server --watch store.json` the json server will not be recognized

 7. As the Json-server is running on background we are allowed to use it, so lets do some test: